AyrscottLLC/status/README.md

 ## Installation
 ### Linux

-* Modify client.go with registration details
-* Build client.go making client
+* Build client.go
-* Create a cronjob to run client
+* Create a cronjob that runs the compiled client and passes in the monitoring service ID and key

 ### Windows 10/11

-* Modify client.go with registration details
-* Build client.go making client.exe
+* Build client.go
-* Create a scheduled task to run client.exe
+* Create a scheduled task that runs the compiled client and passes in the monitoring service ID and key

 ### Copyright (C) 2021 Ayrscott, LLC